cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/location.md

 **Possible values**

 Any valid region.
-You can find a list of all pre-indexed regions over here:
+You can find a list of all pre-indexed regions over [here](https://search.uitdatabank.be/autocomplete.json).

 **Examples**